Cashflow Analysis

 Last updated

-Cashflow Analysis provides two charts showing account balance trends over time and income/expenses patterns.
-This dual-chart view helps you understand both account performance and cash flow dynamics.
+Cashflow Analysis provides two charts: account balance over time and income/expenses over time.
+The dual-chart view helps you see both account performance and cash-flow dynamics for a single account or across every account at once.

 Overview